Share:

 Whether it’s a pair of black patent leather pumps, sky-high ruby red stilettos or strappy sandals, high heels are considered wardrobe staples that belong in a woman’s closet.
 They’re used for special occasions and everyday work-life, going out dancing or going for an important interview.
 Sadly, these beloved fashion statements can damage parts of your body over time.

 One of the health problems that people can get from wearing high heels is developing large bumps called bunions on the outsides of their big toes.
-A bunion is a permanent side-effect, but you can get corrective surgery to remove part of the bone and add screws to keep the foot in an appropriate position.
+A bunion is a permanent, progressive side-effect.
+The only way to reverse it is corrective surgery to remove part of the bone and adding screws to keep the foot in an appropriate position.

 Another one of the distressing things that high heels do to your feet is create hammertoes, which is when your little toes bend and buckle from the pressure of standing on them.
-Hammertoe is awkward and sometimes painful.
+Hammertoes are awkward and sometimes painful.
 Flexible hammertoes can be reversed through physiotherapy, orthopedic shoe replacements or corrective surgery.

-Other than foot problems, high heels prematurely age your joints because they won’t allow your knee to straighten while accommodating for the additional weight placed on your legs.
+Other than foot problems, high heels prematurely age your joints because they don’t allow your knee to straighten to accommodate for the additional weight placed on your legs.
 The reflex changes your gait (how you walk) and wears down your knees over time.

 You’ll also find that high heels cause lower back pain by forcing your lower back to arch to compensate for the fact that you’re balancing your body weight on the balls of your feet.
+High heels induce a forward pelvic tilt, which forces the lower back into a more exaggerated curve.
 The shoes force your body weight to pull forward, so you lean back when you stand.
 The position puts a lot of stress on your spinal discs.
 Sticking with the shoes can lead to poor posture, persistent aches and muscle spasms.
+It can also lead to chronic lower back, hip and knee pain.

 toronto foot clinic